Litiks/django-simple_unsubscribe/README.md

 Usage
 -----

 Beyond setup, you won't need to make any changes to how you send emails.
-If you want, you can bypass the unsubscribe logic, (including the signature, and blacklist checks), just add `bypass_unsub=True` to your send_mail or EmailMessage call.
+If you want, you can bypass the unsubscribe logic, (including the signature, and blacklist checks), just add `bypass_unsub=True` to your EmailMessage object.

+    from django.core.mail import EmailMessage
+    email = EmailMessage("subject","message",to=['test@amad.ca',])
+    email.bypass_unsub = True
+    email.send()

 TODO: